Our values drive our curriculum design to enable endless possibilities and success.

 - Planning and assessment will address the needs of children immediately, teachers will not wait for the next unit, next term or next year

-- Teachers will enable children to drive their own learning and believe anything is possible even when it may be challenging or go wrong initially (Growth mind set, self and peer assessment, feedback)
+- Teachers will enable children to drive their own learning and believe anything is possible even when it may be challenging or go wrong initially (values, growth mind set, self and peer assessment, feedback)

 - We will learn from mistakes by taking risks

-- Through effective marking we will celebrate success but encourage perseverance
+- Through effective marking and feedback we will celebrate success but encourage perseverance

-- We reflect upon our mistakes to help us achieve
+- We take time to reflect upon our successes and mistakes to help us achieve

 - Through our curriculum we will plan activities to ensure our children engage with challenges that specifically test and develop their resilience.